SharadKumar97/OSINT-SPY/docs/source/setup.rst

 Setup
 =====

-Installing and using the project is very easy.
+Installing and using OSINT-SPY is very easy.
 Installation process is very simple and is of 4 steps.

-1. Downloading or cloning the github repository.
+1. Downloading or cloning OSINT-SPY github repository.
 2. Downloading and installing all dependencies.
-3. Generating API Keys.
+3. Generating API Keys
-4. Adding API Keys in config file.
+4. Adding API Keys in config file

 Let's Begin !!

-Cloning
+Cloning Osint-Spy
 ^^^^^^^^^^^^^^^^^

-In order to install, simply clone the github repository.
+In order to install OSINT-SPY simply clone the github repository.
 Below is the command which you can use in order to clone OSINT-SPY repository.::